 Andrew is a commercial litigator who focuses on regulatory issues.
 Andrew was named by his peers as one of the best litigators in Australia in Best Lawyers in Australia in each year from 2013 to 2018.
-He has also been recognised by Asia Pacific Legal 500 as a leading individual in relation to Regulatory Compliance and Investigations, and by Chambers Asia Pacific as a leading lawyer in relation to Anti-bribery and Corruption.
+He has also been recognised by Asia Pacific Legal 500 as a leading individual in relation to Regulatory Compliance and Investigations, and by Chambers Asia Pacific as a leading lawyer in relation to Financial Services Regulation, Disputes Resolution and Anti-bribery and Corruption.

 Andrew’s clients include National Australia Bank, Citi, the Reserve Bank of Australia, the Financial Services Council, BHP Billiton and Wesfarmers.